Launch Your Online Business in Just 7 Days

-For example, you can use blog posts and search engine optimization to get more traffic to your website.
-Just make sure you provide enough value that is indicative of the membership value.
+You can use blog posts and search engine optimization (SEO) to get more traffic to your website.
+Just make sure you create valuable content.

 Similarly, you could also enhance your social media presence and offer bits of wisdom by posting informative social media posts.

-Anecdotes go a long way, so if you can build up a personal brand as you build up your professional brand, you will go a lot farther.
+If you can build a personal brand as you build your professional brand, you will go a lot further.